rafaelbreno/zig-os/docs/01_introduction.md

     - > I want to learn.
 3. Why zig?
     - > ...
 I want to learn ... zig
+4. Which OS target?
+    - I'll try to develop it to x86_64 architecture.

 <!--
     TODO: